bhakra nangal dam

 • Milk: 107.05 lakh tonnes

-These advancements were largely supported by improved irrigation and water resources in the regions.
+These advancements were primarily supported by improved irrigation and better water resource management in the regions.

 Hydroеlеctricity Gеnеration

 The Bhakra Nangal Dam harnesses the Sutlej River to generate substantial, renewable energy.
-The dam’s power plant, with its high capacity, provides clean electricity that illuminates homes and fuels industries, playing a key role in India’s economic development.
+With its high capacity, the dam’s power plant provides clean electricity that illuminates homes and fuels industries, playing a key role in India’s economic development.
 As a reliable power source, it lessens dependence on fossil fuels and contributes to environmental sustainability.
 This hydroelectric facility exemplifies India’s commitment to sustainable energy, enhancing energy security while meeting growing demands in an eco-friendly way.

-• Black Start Power: Bhakra Dam is critical for restoring power after a grid collapse, with its first machine starting up within 5–10 minutes and providing initial power to thermal plants in Punjab, Haryana, and Delhi.
+• Black Start Power: Bhakra Dam is critical for restoring power after a grid collapse.
+Its first machine starts within 5–10 minutes and provides initial power to Punjab, Haryana, and Delhi thermal plants.

 • Support to Essential Services: Supplies power to critical installations like railway traction, airports, and hospitals during emergencies.